Frivolous Units: Wider Networks Are Not Really That Wide: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) are capable of successfully learning from examples in a wide variety of tasks.
-Though these networks are typically trained with large amounts of data, the number of free parameters in their architectures is often several orders of magnitude greater than the number of training examples.
-This overparametrization reflects the ability of DNNs to memorize entire datasets, even with randomized labels~\citep{Zhang2016}.
-Several previous studies have aimed to uncover why, out of the many optima an overparametrized network can reach to achieve $100\%$ training accuracy, they tend toward ones that generalize well~\citep{neyshabur2017exploring, Novak2018, Zhang2017b} often by proving generalization bounds related to weight matrix norms or Rademacher complexity \citep{arora2018stronger,bartlett2017spectrally, neyshabur2017pac}.

-A further striking feature of DNNs is that the test accuracies of wider, more overparametrized networks tend to be the same or better than thinner versions of themselves~\cite{frankle2018lottery, neyshabur2017exploring, neyshabur2018role, Novak2018,poggio2017theory}.
-Although such wide models are strictly more expressive than their thinner counterparts, they nonetheless tend to avoid relative overfitting.
-While these DNNs appear to adapt their effective capacity to the complexity of the given task, precisely what causes them to do so remains an open question.
+A striking feature of deep neural networks (DNNs) is that wider networks with more units in each layer tend to generalize as well or better than thinner ones, even when trained without explicit regularization.
+In practice, these networks are typically overparameterized,~\ie the number of free parameters is often several orders of magnitude greater than the number of training examples, yet wide versions avoid overfitting relative to thinner ones~\cite{neyshabur2017exploring, neyshabur2018role, Novak2018, poggio2017theory}.
+This phenomenon is demonstrated in Fig.~\ref{fig:testaccuracy}, in which we plot the testing accuracy of common overparameterized architectures while varying each network's width (see section~\ref{sec_methods} for details).
+We vary the number of units in fully connected layers and filters in convolutional layers by a size factor.
+The test errors of wider, more overparameterized networks do not degrade relative to thinner ones, despite a greater potential for overfitting.

-Frankle and Carbin~\cite{frankle2018lottery} show that in certain DNNs, the crucial computations are performed by independent subnetworks with initializations primed for the learning task,~\ie such subnetworks have won the ``initialization lottery''.
-In doing so, they suggest that wide networks may perform as well as or better than thin ones because they ``buy more lottery tickets'' and more reliably contain these fortuitously initialized subnetworks.
-However, regarding subnetworks that are not part of a winning lottery ticket, it remains unclear why they do not have a substantial effect on network output.
-Related to this question, recent theoretical work by Arora~\etal~\cite{arora2018stronger} and Zhou~\etal~\cite{zhou2018non} builds from the observation that networks can often be compressed to thinner versions of themselves with little change in performance.
-They demonstrate that stronger generalization bounds can be proven for compressed networks, suggesting a link between compressibility and non overfitting.
+\citet{frankle2018lottery} find that in certain DNNs, the crucial computations are performed by weight-sparse subnetworks with initializations primed for the learning task,~\ie such subnetworks have won the ``initialization lottery.''
+They suggest that wide networks may perform as well as or better than thin ones because they ``buy more lottery tickets'' and more reliably contain these fortuitously initialized subnetworks.
+However, regarding subnetworks that are not part of a winning ticket, it remains unclear why they do not have a harmful effect on test performance.
+Some clues may come from recent works involving compression-based performance bounds~\cite{arora2018stronger, zhou2018non, suzuki2019compression}, suggesting a link between compressibility and non-overfitting.
+This leads to our central question: what neural mechanisms facilitate increases in network width without decreases in accuracy?